 A simple will may be sufficient for small estates that are less than $100,000 in gross value.
 However, most clients today have assets in excess of $100,000 and would be wiser to create a Revocable Living Trust.
 Unlike a simple will, a Revocable Living Trust will not go through the probate process, thereby eliminating the unnecessary delay and expense of probate.

 By avoiding probate, a Revocable Living Trust allows the client to pass control of his or her estate on to a selected individual referred to as a "successor trustee".
 The successor trustee is in charge of administering the estate for the benefit of the chosen beneficiaries.
-The successor trustee can be one person, or the client could select two or more individuals to act together as co-trustees, thereby providing assistance to each other as well as creating a check and balance system to insure that the estate is administered properly.
+The successor trustee can be one person, or the client could select two or more individuals to act together as co-trustees, thereby providing assistance to each other as well as creating a check and balance system to ensure that the estate is administered properly.
 Often, a client may name his or her own children to act as the successor trustees of the Revocable Living Trust.
 If naming children is not possible, either because one has no children, or because the children are not old enough or competent enough to manage the estate, the client may consider naming a professional trustee.

 Importantly, the terms of the Revocable Living Trust can accurately express the client's values and can provide the successor trustee with specific guidelines about how and when to distribute the assets to particular beneficiaries.
 Some children are more mature than others.
 Some are better at handling money than others.
 Some children or beneficiaries have very special medical or financial problems that should be addressed by the trust document.
 These special terms and provisions can be changed if the condition of the beneficiary changes substantially.

 Revocable Living Trusts can also be easily changed or amended from time to time in order to more properly reflect changes in the family structure or in the family's priorities or distribution requirements.
-A person may even want to completely revoke or cancel his or her living trust because of a divorce or some other unforeseen event.
+A person may even want to completely revoke or cancel his or her revocable living trust because of a divorce or some other unforeseen event.

 The main advantage of the Revocable Living Trust is that it avoids probate and allows the estate to be administered by a family privately, without the interference of the probate court or government officials.